-It’s easy to underestimate how much you’re eating, even if you track calories and determine portion sizes using measuring cups and spoons.
-Accordingly, when flexible dieting is the approach that works for an individual, I prefer to use a kitchen scale to quantify portion sizes instead of tools that provide volume measurements like measuring cups or spoons.
+It’s ridiculously easy to underestimate how much you’re eating — even if you track calories and gauge portion sizes using measuring cups and spoons.
+It is for this reason that I recommend weighing food on a kitchen scale instead of relying on volume measurements such as cups or tablespoons.

 Inconsistent measurement is a problem that has plagued bakers for ages.
 Growing up, most of us probably learned how to measure dry ingredients for cakes and cookies using measuring cups with the scoop-and-level method.
 As it turns out, however, this method is highly inconsistent and the resulting errors in measurement can lead to dry cakes and hard cookies.

 The first problem with utilizing volume tools for baking is that measuring cups and spoons all vary slightly in their capacity from manufacturer to manufacturer.
 In other words, a half-cup from Oxo will be slightly larger or smaller than a half-cup from Farberware.

 The next problem with volume tools is that different people will fill measuring cups and spoons differently.
 Some people may scoop the ingredients into the cup without leveling the top, while others may scoop and level, while others may pack the cup and level, etc. Each of these methods provide significantly different ingredient weights.

 A much more precise way to measure ingredients is by using a kitchen scale.
 If you Google, “volume to weight [food name]” you can find conversion charts for pretty much anything, including but not limited to: flour, sugar, oats, peanut butter, pasta, yogurt, cottage cheese, butter, etc. Traditional Oven is one site that makes easy work of these conversions.